ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 Using my completed assignment 4 as a base line and start to work on assignment 6

 added new file called contentDb.ts in the helper-files folder.deleted my content array from ContentList.

+Created a service named myfavouritesongsservices with this:"ng generate service MyFavouriteSongs"

+Added a function to this service that will retrieve the content array from the contentDb file and return it using the obserable pattern and Invoked this services function in my ContentList in order to retrieve my array of data and use this to fix my ContentList component so it will  displays the content just as it did before.